tycooon/memery/README.md

 ## Installation

-Simply add `gem "memery"` to your Gemfile.
+Add `gem "memery"` to your Gemfile.

 ## Usage